osg-htc/user-school-2018/docs/materials/day3/part2-ex1-matlab.md

 1. Take a look at `run_matrix.sh`.
 Which of the above steps do we need to add?
 Once you have an idea, move to the next step.

 1. We'll need to add commands to unpack the runtime (which will have been transferred with the job).
-Add this line to the beginning of the `run_matrix.sh` file, after `#!/bin/bash` but before `exe_name=$0` :
+Add this line to the beginning of the `run_matrix.sh` file, after `#!/bin/bash` and the comments, but before `exe_name=$0` :

 		:::file
 		tar -xzf r2015b.tar.gz

 1. Look at `readme.txt` to determine what arguments our wrapper script requires.
 Once you have an idea, move to the next step.

 1. The name of the Matlab runtime directory is a required argument to the wrapper script `run_matrix.sh`.
 We'll have to do a little extra work to find out the name of that directory.

-2. Untar the runtime tarball we downloaded to the submit server.
-3. What directory has been created?
+1. Untar the runtime tarball we downloaded to the submit server.

+1. What directory has been created?
 This is the name of the runtime directory, and the argument you should pass to `run_matrix.sh`.

 Submitting the Job
 ------------------